pabloalcain/lammps-python/README.md

 Postprocess
 -----------

 It can be discussed how this postprocess should be done.
-The first idea is to mimic the old behaviour: LAMMPS create the dumpfiles, and then it is post-processed, with a different class/routine to get:
+Nevertheless, so far we have an analysis library that is dynamically loaded and wrapped in analysis.py.
+We have:

 - RDF: Radial distribution function, g(r), and its FFT, S(k)